rust-lang/reference/src/trait-bounds.md

 This is inferred because the function signature contains the type `&'a T` which is only valid if `T: 'a` holds.

-Rust adds implied bounds for all parameters and outputs of functions.
+Implied bounds are added for all parameters and outputs of functions.
 Inside of `requires_t_outlives_a` you can assume `T: 'a` to hold even if you don't explicitly specify this:
 ```rust
 fn requires_t_outlives_a_not_implied<'a, T: 'a>() {}